paolo-projects/rowerplus-stm32/README.md

 ## The Moment of Inertia

 To use the previous equations, an exact value of the moment of inertia of the flywheel is needed.
-I disassembled my ergometer until the last piece to get my hands on the flywheel alone, and with a big approximation of the shape I calculated the moment of inertia.
+I disassembled my ergometer until the last piece to get my hands on the flywheel alone, and by approximating its shape I calculated the moment of inertia.

-The problem was that the calories and distance values were too low, so I further approximated the shape of the flywheel and calculated a new moment of inertia, which turned out to be approximately 3 times the previous one.
-The values were still too low, so I arbitrarily multiplied this last value by 3 and finally got acceptable values.
+The problem was that the calories and distance values were too low, so I further approximated the shape of the flywheel to a solid cylinder and calculated a new moment of inertia, which turned out to be close to 3 times the previous one.
+The values were still too low, so I arbitrarily multiplied this last value by 3 and finally got values in line with other ergometers.

+If you want to replicate this project, this is the trickiest step to do, as the flywheel is generally linked to the handle through a belt and it takes a long time to take it apart.
+When you have it in your hands, use an approximation of the shape, you can try with a combination of simple 3D shapes, and calculate the moment of intertia.

 ## USB-UART Communication